Leader Edition: Gaining Clarity in Uncertainty (Part 1: Time)

 In the mid-2010s, I was given the assignment to spearhead a critical component of one of the largest human resource and pay modernization initiatives in decades for my organization – a complete modernization overhaul of our legacy financial system and structure.
 This wasn’t just another systems upgrade.
 It was a 20+ year transformation effort (still ongoing) that would fundamentally redefine organizational structures and pay processes across our organization.
 In other words – a massive, complicated effort.

-With only a small team and a three-month deadline to deliver a comprehensive strategy forward, I faced what many considered an impossible task.
-And I was even told directly: good luck with all the complexity.
+With only a small team and a three-month deadline to deliver a comprehensive strategy forward, I faced what many (including myself) considered an impossible task.
+And I was even told directly by a co-worker: good luck with all the complexity … little did he know that I actually like challenges like this, lol.

 Using Time Strategically and Deliberately to Gain Clarity